 - Post your goals in a spot where you see them everyday.
 Read them everyday and only share them with people who support your goals, especially if you're setting goals for the first time.

 These are the basics of goal setting.
-I encourage you to reflect on your paddling and set a few goals for the summer.
+I encourage you to reflect on your paddling and set a few goals for the year.
 Start off small with goals and steps that you feel are attainable.
 Once you see the results from these then start setting loftier goals.
 Keep your goals in sight, take the steps and get ready for your potential on and off the water to explode!